oktagonia/oktagonia.github.io/docs/blog/analoptics/p.md

 %{(Post "Analytical Optics" "July 2023")}%

-**Epistemic status: A lot of things about this post are incorrect.
-They will be fixed at some point in the future.**

 The calculus of variations provides a very nice abstraction barrier for studying nature.
 Step one, find a variational principle for the phenomena you're studying.
 Step two, use conservation laws, generalized